bevyengine/bevy/docs/linux_dependencies.md

 Install `pipewire-alsa` or `pulseaudio-alsa` depending on the sound server you are using.

-Note that for Intel GPUs, Vulkan drivers are not installed by default, you must also install the `vulkan-intel` for bevy to work.
+Depending on your graphics card, you may have to install one of the following:
+`vulkan-radeon`, `vulkan-intel`, or `mesa-vulkan-drivers`

 ## Void